 Held at the N.L.
 Galvez Memorial National High School in Bay, the project kicked off with seminars on the advantages of vegetable gardening and how to plant a thriving vegetable garden as well as a demonstration of wet lab techniques.

-A total of 75 participants were in attendance, representing each of the 15 barangays of Bay headed by the barangay caption.
+A total of 75 participants were in attendance, representing each of the 15 barangays of Bay headed by the barangay captain.
 Also present were representatives from the municipal government of Bay, Rotary Club of Bay members, and SEARCA staff.

 In his message, Dr. Glenn B. Gregorio, SEARCA Director, said SEARCA is happy to be part of the vegetable gardening project and remarked that “gardening is science-intensive, which is why we have to do our research on it.”